The Odd Couple (play): Film and TV adaptations

 Neil Simon sold film and TV rights to Paramount Pictures in 1967.
 Paramount produced two theatrical films, three live-action TV series and an animated series based upon the play.

 1968 film

 In 1968, The Odd Couple was made into a highly successful film starring Jack Lemmon as Felix and Walter Matthau reprising his role from the play.
 Much of the script from the play is the same, although the setting is expanded: instead of taking place entirely in Oscar's apartment, some scenes take place at various locations in New York.
 The film was also written by Simon (who was nominated for an Academy Award) and was directed by Gene Saks.

-In 1998, Jack Lemmon and Walter Matthau reprised their roles for the film sequel The Odd Couple II, produced by Neil Simon.
+30 years later, Lemmon and Matthau reprised their roles as Felix and Oscar for the film sequel The Odd Couple II (1998), produced by Neil Simon.

 1970–1975 ABC sitcom

 The success of the film was the basis for the 1970–1975 ABC television sitcom, starring Tony Randall as Felix and Jack Klugman as Oscar.
 Klugman was familiar with the role as he had replaced Walter Matthau in the original Broadway run.
 Neil Simon originally disapproved of this adaptation, but by the series' final season, he reassessed the show positively to the point of appearing in a cameo role.

 Randall and Klugman also reunited in 1993 for a made-for-TV reunion film based upon the series, The Odd Couple Together Again.
 The movie was initially broadcast on CBS on September 24, 1993.
 Robert Klane was the writer and director, with a cast that included Barbara Barrie as Felix's wife, Penny Marshall as Myrna and Dick Van Patten.
 Jack Klugman's real-life throat-cancer surgery was written into the script, when Felix (Tony Randall) stays with Oscar and helps with his rehabilitation.